 “If you love science and equality but hate leprosy (and who doesn’t?)
 Alice Ball is 100 percent your kind of gal.”
-This book lets you know up front there will be a repeating pattern of woman doing amazing things and getting no credit.
+This book lets you know up front there will be a repeating pattern of a woman doing amazing things and getting no credit.
 However, it is written in a very humorous way to keep from being such a downer.
-The main chapters are of 25 women, but the book is filled of all kinds of extra ladies.
+The main chapters are of 25 women, but the book is filled with all kinds of extra ladies.

 Women in Science by Rachel Ignotofsky

 A beautifully illustrated book about amazing science ladies.
 The artist also sells prints at her Etsy Shop.

 Backyard Worlds: Planet 9